Chrono Break

-Chrono Break is a cancelled third mainline entry in the Chrono series of video games by Square.
+Chrono Break was a cancelled third mainline entry in the Chrono series of video games by Square.
 While never officially announced by the company, commentary from Chrono series developers Masato Kato, Hironobu Sakaguchi, and Takashi Tokita have confirmed early plans for the game, alongside a number of trademarks filed in the game's name.
 However, the game would ultimately go unproduced, with many members of the internal development team either moving on to Final Fantasy XI or leaving the company in favor of freelance work.
 The game elicited much commentary from the company and the video game press in the following years, though as of 2021, all trademarks had expired, with no announced plans to work on the game.

 History

 Registration

 The initial Chrono Break trademark for a video game was registered by Square (now Square Enix) in the United States on December 5, 2001.
 A similar trademark was registered by the company in the European Union a week later.

 The registration followed a press report of talks about a new Chrono series game.
 Within this report, Hironobu Sakaguchi stated that the development team of Chrono Cross, especially Masato Kato, was interested in creating a new game in the series, and that script and story ideas were currently being considered, but that the project had not yet been greenlighted.
 Kato had previously mentioned in the Ultimania guide for Chrono Cross that he wanted to create a direct sequel to Chrono Trigger to wrap up certain story elements and plot threads, but the pitfalls of a direct sequel prompted them to do Chrono Cross instead.
 The registration, and Sakaguchi's comments, led video game journalists to believe that a sequel to Chrono Trigger and Chrono Cross was in full development.
 IGN Editor Douglass Perry went as far as to say "...we're almost positive that you can expect to see this awaited monster in 2004."
 On November 13, 2003, the trademark was dropped in the U.S. It expired on December 14, 2011, in the European Union, and on July 26, 2012, in Japan.
 A similar trademark was registered in 2001 by Square Enix in Japan as Chrono Brake (クロノ・ブレイク).